If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 BEST FOR SERIOUS COOKS

 If you’re the type of person who can bang out restaurant-quality five-course meals in their sleep, then the Bosch Benchmark Induction Slide-in Range is the 30-inch induction range you should have your heart set on.
-While the 4.6 cu. ft. oven is a bit on the smaller side, it’s the induction cooktop that is the star of the show.
+While the 4.6-cubic-foot oven is a bit on the smaller side, the induction cooktop is the star of the show.
 While it technically has four induction burners ranging in size from 6 inches to 11 inches, the two 6-inch burners are positioned so that they can join forces and create one big 16 x 9-inch surface.
 Dubbed FlexInduction, this feature is amazing for accommodating pots and pans which are oversized or oddly shaped.
-Adding to the advanced features are an integrated temperature probe to check the doneness of your food as it cooks and 17 different levels of temperature control for the stove, and you have the building blocks for one of the best induction ranges you can buy.
+Adding to the advanced features are an integrated temperature probe to check the doneness of your food as it cooks and 17 different levels of temperature control for the stove.
+You have the building blocks for one of the best induction ranges you can buy.

 6. Samsung Slide-In Induction Range